-Also in 2013, the EFSF disbursed €18.1 billion in cash to Greece for budgetary needs.
+Also, in 2013, the EFSF disbursed €18.1 billion in cash to Greece for budgetary needs.

-As part of the second economic adjustment programme, the EFSF disbursed €141.8 billion in financial assistance to Greece.
+As part of the second economic adjustment programme, the EFSF disbursed a total of €141.8 billion in financial assistance to Greece.

 The final EFSF assistance programme for Greece expired on 30 June 2015.